frootlab/frootlab.github.io/_posts/2019-03-20-three-obstacles-in-data-science.md

 ---
 layout: post
-title: "Three obstacles in data science and our vision"
+title: "Three obstacles in data science and one vision"
 author: "Patrick Michl"
 license: "CC BY 4.0"
 license-url: "https://creativecommons.org/licenses/by/4.0/"